marcanuy/simpleit.rocks/docs/python/flask/_posts/2017-01-11-organize-a-flask-project-to-handle-production-and-development-environments-effectively.md

 layout: post
 ---

-Separated configurations for Development and Production
+## Separated configurations for Development and Production

 In most situations, applications would need different configurations for each environment: Production, Staging, Development, etc.

-##### Load default config and an environment specific
+## Load default config and an environment specific one

 The easiest way to have multiple configurations is to: